wcerfgba/jpreston.xyz/woprs-organization-model.md

      1. The Hiring Manager cannot choose to hire a candidate who has received a "do not hire" recommendation from the relevant Interviewer.
   10. The Hiring Manager submits an offer or rejection letter to each candidate, subject to their decision.
   11. If a candidate accepts an offer, the Hiring Manager forwards on the acceptance email to HR, who begin the "Onboard an Engineer" process.
-* Interview an Engineering Candidate
-  1. The Interviewer arranges a one-hour call with the candidate.
-  2. Over the course of the interview, the Interviewer asks each question on the Engineering Interview Questions Checklist
-  3. The Interviewer should take notes throughout the interview to help them with summarising their findings later.
-  4. After the interview, the Interviewer must write up a recommendation.
-     1. The recommendation is either "hire" or "don't hire".
-     2. The recommendation should include a summary of the findings from each section of the Interview Questions Checklist, justifying the overall recommendation.
-  5. The Interviewer submits the recommendation to the Hiring Manager who originally requested the interview.
-* Onboard an Engineer
-  1. The HR department receives an offer acceptance email.
-  2. The Head of HR creates a task in Asana to perform the onboarding and assigns a member of the department, at their discretion.
-  3. The assigned member completes their part of the Engineer Onboarding Checklist on the Asana task.
-     1. This includes:
-        1. Setting up an Asana account for the new Engineer.
-        2. Assigning them to the task so they can complete their portion of the Checklist.
-        3. Explaining what onboarding tasks the new Engineer has to complete.
-  4. The assigned HR person notifies the Head of Engineering via an @-mention on the Asana task.
-  5. The Head of Engineering completes their part of the Checklist.
-     1. This includes:
-        1. Arranging a call with the new Engineer to welcome them to the team.

 The heart of a process description is this algorithmic sequence of steps, but the mentions of people, roles, checklists, inboxes, notifications and hand-overs, reveals that processes encode resources and structures, and in their respective sections we will see how these are extracted from processes.